clizzix/portfolio_samples/README.md

-This collection is an example of the projects I've been working on lately.
+This collection of samples shows code snippets I wrote in Python, from simple Data Analytics, to easy RPG's and tools like an Audio Book creator